 When seeking a first aid course recognized by NICA, we first recommend checking your local league’s website for league-hosted NICA Approved First Aid (8 hour) or Wilderness First Aid (16 hour) courses.

 If you are unable to find a convenient course date, you may find additional courses using our First Aid Provider Directory .

 Petitioning for Additional Substitutions

 You may substitute a higher level of training not listed on the above “Acceptable Substitution Table” to meet your coach license requirement.

 To substitute a training not listed, please use this NICA Coach Requirement- First Aid Substitution Petition Form.

 Further details on substitutions-

 You might be wondering why the most advanced trainings substitute for the 8 hour NICA Approved First Aid instead of 16 hour Wilderness First Aid.
-This is based on the geography focus of these more advanced trainings: Paramedics, EMTs, Doctors and others are trained to work in an urban setting as opposed to a wilderness setting.
+This is based on the clinical focus of these more advanced trainings: doctors, surgeons, nurses and others are trained to work in the medical care facility setting as opposed to a wilderness or pre-hospital setting.